DafidTheProphet/campaign/content/2. Mechanics/Cultivation System/Paths of Cultivation/Tsugeh Clan.md

 - You can cast Detect Thoughts at will without expending a spell slot, using your cultivation save DC.
 Additionally, when you use this ability, you can also impose disadvantage on the target's Wisdom saving throws against your spells and abilities for the next minute.

 ## External Path Technique: Heaven and Earth Divine Net Formation

 - Using an action and spending 3 qi points, you disperse your qi to trap enemies and foes alike.
 All entities within a 60 foot radius are unable to leave the area.
 In addition, enemies have their movement speed halved and suffer a -2 AC penalty.
 Allies gain 10ft of movement speed and +2 AC.
-This lasts until the caster is incapacitated.
+This lasts until the caster is incapacitated, or until dispelled in some other manner.

+## Path Law: Unbreakable Diamond Psyche

+- When an enemy targets you with an illusion, enchantment, psychic attack, or scrying event, they must succeed an intelligence saving throw vs your cultivation DC.
+	- On failure, suffer 3d10 psychic damage and be unable to concentrate on any spells.
+	- This only affects 1 creature per round.
+- Your mind is deeply connected your qi constructs.
+If an enemy is caught in your Interdicting Talisman Array or Heaven and Earth Divine Net Formation at the start of your turn, you gain the ability to call their turn.
+	- Select one of the following actions and record it in a folded piece of paper during your turn (if conducting an online session, send to the DM in spoiler tags):
+		- Melee weapon attack
+		- Ranged weapon attack
+		- Melee spell attack
+		- Ranged spell attack
+		- Spell from x school
+		- Defensive action (dodge/disengage)
+		- Retreat (dash)
+		- None of the above
+	- If your prediction is correct, they are stunned until the next turn, and take 5d10 psychic damage.
+	- If your prediction is incorrect, you receive 2d10 psychic damage.